|Mortgage & Refinancing Information|

 With today's mortgage rates, you can still refinance for lower payments.
 Here's how | Mortgage Rates, Mortgage News and Strategy The Mortgage Reports

 Many homeowners refinance for lower payments or interest rates.
 Here's what you need to know about your options and some pitfalls.

-Several closely watched refinance rates trended down today.
-If you're shopping for a refinance, see how that could affect you.
+Several closely watched refinance rates advanced today.
+If you're in the market for a mortgage, see how your payments might be affected.

 Best cash-out refinance lenders 2019 | Mortgage Rates, Mortgage News and Strategy - The Mortgage Reports